Wagyu Beef Shanks Osso Buco

 As a side I’m making some creamy mashed potatoes

-Ingredients for Osso Buco:
+Directions for Osso Buco:

 - Prepare your grill with an indirect setting, and light up your charcoal.
 Bring up the temperature to about 225F.